chef/chef-server/README.md

 1. Your github ssh key must be in your keychain - you can add it via ssh-add prior to starting the VM.

+### TODO: Out of date upstream changes ###

+We are currently pinning to commit `e223e9e1496dcf1ec9e16f3f23b13db122748839` of eredis because they introduced a breaking change to the API.
+We should update our code to be compatible with the new API, but until we have time to do so, make sure to pin to this commit in the lock file after you update it (via `make prepare_release` or other methods).

 ### Running mover in a vm for dev work ###

 Assuming you following the above setup instructions, the following